 Underwear

 Let’s start with the basics.
-It’s unlikely that you’ll forget to pack your underwear, but it’s worth noting that no all underwear is suitable for Costa Rica.
+It’s unlikely that you’ll forget to pack your underwear, but it’s worth noting that not all underwear is suitable for Costa Rica.
 Leave behind your lacy garments and opt for items designed for hot, sweaty climates.

-We prefer natural breathable fabrics, like organic cotton or hemp.
+We prefer natural, breathable fabrics, like organic cotton or hemp.

 Remember to pack light!
 There is no need to bring a pair of underwear for every day of your trip.
 Bring 5-7 pairs and wash as you go.
 The weather in Costa Rica is extremely hot, so your underwear will undoubtedly dry overnight.